blogifierdotnet/Blogifier/README.md

 * Windows, Mac or Linux
 * ASP.NET Core 2.2
-* Visual Studio 2017, VS Code or other code editor (Atom, Sublime etc)
+* Visual Studio 2019, VS Code or other code editor (Atom, Sublime etc)
-* SQLite by default, MS SQL Server tested, EF compatible databases should work
+* SQLite by default, MS SQL Server and MySQL out of the box, EF compatible databases should work

 ## Getting Started